nalyd-ikuzus/NewLang/README.md

 ### Features:

--  everything is immutable
+-  everything is immutable to promote communication within the Party
--  everything is direct, and verbosity is minimized/highly specified keywords
+-  everything is direct, and verbosity is minimized/highly specified keywords to ensure efficiency
--  variable in a highly compact format
 -  all variable states are fixed
 -  no reassignment
 -  Use of recursion over loops to maintain the immutable and direct nature of the language